Transaction Tagging

-Overview: The Transaction Tagging feature allows you to organize and categorize bank transactions using custom tags.
-You can apply tags manually to individual transactions or create automated rules to tag transactions based on specific criteria.
+The Transaction Tagging feature lets you organize bank transactions using custom tags.
+Apply tags manually to individual transactions or create automated If/Then rules that tag transactions based on description, amount, date, or account.

 Step 1: Navigate to the transaction table and locate the "Tags" column